 “Yes.
 I’m sorry it took us so long to meet, but you’ll have to forgive me, I’m not from around these parts.”

-“What the- Listen.
+“What the- listen.
 You’re young.
 You’re fresh meat.
 The mobs in this town will eat you alive, spit you out, and leave you for the dogs.
-You’re not going to be able to hang with them.”
+You’re not going to be able to hang with them.
+I get the whole angsty rebellion phase, trust me, I've been there, but there are other ways to deal with your feelings that won't end with you six feet under.
+Have you ever tried pottery?
+I hear it does wonders for the temperament.”

 I don’t work for anyone; they work for me.